tilburgsciencehub/website/content/topics/Manage-manipulate/manipulate-clean/numerical/pandas.md

 - Filling missing data

-Use `.fillna()` to fill missing values with a specific value that you specify inbetween the brackets.
-For example, fill the missing values with the mean of each column:
+Use `.fillna()` to fill missing values with a specific value that you specify in between the brackets.
+For example, fill in the missing values with the mean of each column:

 {{% codeblock %}}
 ```python